marialyk77/World_Economic_Indicators_and_Greek_Economic_Crisis/README.md

 - **Left-Skewed Nature**: All distributions are left-skewed, meaning that the majority of the data points (countries) have higher HDI values.
 However, a significant number of countries with lower HDI values (closer to 0.2-0.4) create a long tail to the left.
 - **Mean vs. Median**: The mean being lower than the median further confirms the left-skewed nature of the data.
 - **Consistency Over Years**: The general pattern remains consistent over the years, with slight improvements in HDI values (increasing mean and median).
+- **Central Tendency Interpretation**: In left-skewed distributions, the median is typically a more accurate measure of central tendency than the mean because it is less affected by the long tail of lower values.
+- **Outlier Detection**: Skewness influences the choice of outlier detection methods.
+The Interquartile Range (IQR) method is preferred since it does not assume normality and effectively identifies outliers in skewed distributions.

  #### Step 3: